-Unfortunately they are not recyclable.
-We have to source particular type of film to protect the chocolate from moisture and light.
-We will keep working with our packaging suppliers to find the best and most sustainable solutions.
+We are still working with our packaging suppliers to find the best and most sustainable solutions.

 We do not make any products containing nuts.
 However we cannot guarantee that all of our suppliers are nut free.
 That means that those with a nut allergy must gauge their potential risk and unfortunately might avoid our products if they have a very severe allergy.